famished-tiger/Rley/README.md

 actively curated by Andrei Beliankou (aka arbox).

 ##  Thanks to:
-* Professor Keshav Pingali, one of the creators of the Grammar Flow Graph parsing approach for his encouraging e-mail exchanges.
+* Professor Keshav Pingali, one of the creators of the Grammar Flow Graph parsing approach for his encouraging e-mail exchange.

 ## Grammar Flow Graph
 Since the Grammar Flow Graph parsing approach is quite new, it has not yet taken a place in